flipxcrsp/Stakeholder-Mapper/README.md

 Designed and built by **Phillip Crespo** "flipxcrsp" using **Base44**.

-Stakeholder Mapper explores stakeholder mapping, buying committee visualization, and deal risk analysis for B2B sales teams.
+Stakeholder Mapper explores stakeholder mapping, buying committee visualization, and deal risk analysis.

 I was responsible for the product requirements, workflow design, business logic, testing, and documentation.